 Each year, two major royal ceremonies take place, and you can request tickets to attend them.

-If you’re a young person interested in the construction industry, then there’s a chance to visit a Crossrail building site later this month.
+If you’re a person who might be interested in a career in the construction industry, there’s a chance for a behind-the-scenes views of building sites across the country.